 - 34. Primary care settings should have measures and procedures for worker safety including measures and procedures for infection prevention and control (IPAC). - 35.
 Primary care providers and all office/clinic staff must actively screen themselves daily before coming to the office/clinic.
-There should be an office/clinic manager responsible for ensuring all staff entering have passed screening. - 36.
+There should be an

+- office/clinic manager responsible for ensuring all staff entering have passed screening. - 36.
 If a patient or staff member was in the office/clinic and later tests positive for COVID-19, primary care providers and/or office/clinics, if aware, should call their local public health unit for advice on their potential exposure and implications for continuation of work. - 37.
 Online learning on IPAC is available on PHO's website. - 38.
-Cleaning of examination rooms and patient-contact surfaces should be performed based on patient screen status.
+Cleaning of examination rooms and patient-contact surfaces should be performed based on patient screen status. - For patients who screen positive, patient-contact surfaces (i.e., areas within 2 metres of the patient) should be disinfected as soon as possible.

-- For patients who screen positive, patient-contact surfaces (i.e., areas within 2 metres of the patient) should be disinfected as soon as possible.
-Treatment areas, including all horizontal surfaces, and any equipment used on the screen positive patient (e.g., exam table, thermometer, BP cuff) MUST be cleaned and disinfected before another patient is brought into the treatment area or used on another patient. - For patients who screen negative, standard cleaning processes can be used. - Refer to PIDAC's Best Practices for Environmental Cleaning for Prevention and Control in All Health Care Settings and Interim Guidance for Infection Prevention and Control of SARS-CoV-2 Variants of Concern for Health Care Settings for more information about environmental cleaning.
-Additional resources and overviews are available under 'Office Readiness' on OCFP's Clinical Care Office Readiness page. - 39.
-Plexiglass barriers, or similar, are to be included in routine cleaning (e.g. daily and when visibly contaminated) using a cleaning product that will not affect the integrity or function of the barrier. - 40.
-Non-essential items are recommended to be removed from patient care areas to minimize the potential for these to be contaminated and become a vehicle for transmission (e.g., magazines and toys). - 41.
-Staff only areas of the office/clinic used for meals and breaks should be arranged to minimize the number of people are using the space at the same time, especially if unmasked, and to ensure physical distancing is maintained.
+Treatment areas, including all horizontal surfaces (typically within 2 metres of the patient), and any equipment that have come in direct contact with the screen positive patient (e.g., exam table, thermometer, BP cuff) MUST be cleaned and disinfected before another patient is brought into the treatment area or used on another patient. - For patients who screen negative, routine standard cleaning processes should be used.
+Medical equipment and surfaces that come into direct contact with the patient's intact skin and are used between patients should be cleaned using low-level disinfection after each use prior to using on another patients. - Refer to PIDAC's Best Practices for Environmental Cleaning for Prevention and Control in All Health Care Settings and Interim Guidance for Infection Prevention and Control of SARS-CoV-2 Variants of Concern for Health Care Settings for more information about environmental cleaning.
+Additional resources and overviews are available under 'Office Readiness' on OCFP's Clinical Care - Office Readiness page. - 39.
+Plexiglass barriers, or similar, are to be included in routine cleaning (e.g. daily and when visibly contaminated) using a cleaning product that will not affect the integrity or function of the barrier.
+High-touch surfaces (e.g., doorknobs, telephones) should be cleaned and disinfected at least daily.

+- 40. Non-essential items are recommended to be removed from patient care areas to minimize the potential for these to be contaminated and become a vehicle for transmission (e.g., magazines and toys). - 41.
+Staff only areas of the office/clinic used for meals and breaks should be arranged to minimize the number of people using the space at the same time, especially if unmasked, and to ensure physical distancing is maintained.